kyoheiu/leaf/README.md

 ## Deploy

-1. You just need 2 files: `docker-compose.yml` and `.env.production`.
+1. Prepare 2 files and 1 empty directory: `docker-compose.yml`, `.env.production` and `databases`.
+`databases` directory will have `.search` directory and `.sqlite` database, which will be automatically created.

 `docker-compose.yml` example
 ```